 Health Benefits of Spelt

-Digestive Health: The very high content of fiber in spelt means that it facilitates healthy digestion in a major way.
-Dietary fiber helps to bulk up your stool and move food through the digestive tract, speeding up the absorption of nutrients and helping to reduce conditions like constipation, bloating, cramping, excess gas, diarrhea, and more serious gastrointestinal issues like ulcers.
+The high content of fiber in spelt means that it may facilitate healthy digestion in a major way.
+Dietary fiber helps bulk up the stool and move food through the digestive tract, speeding up the absorption of nutrients and also possibly helping reduce conditions like constipation, bloating, cramping, excess gas, diarrhea, and more serious gastrointestinal issues like ulcers.
 Spelt has one of the highest dietary fiber contents of wheat varieties.

-Cholesterol: Dietary fiber has a second role in the body, which is to help lower the levels of dangerous cholesterol in the body.
-Dietary fiber can interact with the cholesterol uptake processes and inhibit the absorption of cholesterol from food.
-In fact, it can specifically target LDL cholesterol and eliminate it from the body to regulate a healthy balance of fatty acids in the body.
+Dietary fiber has a second role in the body, which is known to help lower the levels of dangerous cholesterol in the body.
+Dietary fiber can interact with the cholesterol uptake processes and it also inhibits the absorption of cholesterol from food.
+In fact, it can specifically target LDL or bad cholesterol and eliminate it from the body to regulate a healthy balance of fatty acids in the body.

-Circulation: The high levels of iron and copper in spelt combine to significantly boost circulation.
-Iron and copper are essential for the creation of red blood cells, and when RBC production is up, there is increased blood flow throughout the body, which means additional oxygenation to organs and tissues, increased healing, boosted energy levels, and a more functional metabolism.
-Increased circulation can even boost hair growth, while the iron content helps the body avoid becoming anemic.
+The high levels of iron in spelt combine to possibly boost blood circulation.
+Iron can be essential for the creation of red blood cells.
+When RBC production is up, there is an increased blood flow throughout the body, which means additional oxygenation to organs and tissues, increased healing, boosted energy levels, and a more functional metabolism.
+Increased circulation can even increase hair growth, while the iron content may prevent anemia.

-Hormonal Regulation and Creation: Niacin is one of the essential vitamins that can be found in significant quantities in spelt.
+Niacin is one of the essential vitamins that can be found in significant quantities in spelt.
 Niacin plays a key role in the adrenal glands in the body, particularly in the production of sex hormones.
-The endocrine system is a sensitive and hugely important aspect of our health and general functioning, so maintaining healthy niacin levels by adding spelt to your diet is a wise choice.
+The endocrine system is a sensitive and hugely important aspect of your health and general functioning, so maintaining healthy niacin levels by adding spelt to your diet is a wise choice.

-Bone Health: Spelt has an impressive range of essential minerals that are necessary for bone health, including zinc, magnesium, copper, phosphorous, and selenium.
-These minerals contribute to the development of bone tissue and by boosting the levels of these minerals in your body, you can actively prevent osteoporosis and other age-related conditions that weaken or degrade the bones in our body.
+Spelt has an impressive range of essential minerals that are necessary for bone health.
+These minerals may contribute to the development of bone tissue, and by boosting the levels of these minerals in your body, you can actively prevent osteoporosis and other age-related conditions that weaken or degrade the bones in the body.

-Growth and Development: The high levels of phosphorous, combined with the impressive content of protein in spelt makes this cereal very important for the development and growth of new tissues, blood vessels, muscles, bones, and organs.
-Phosphorous is one of the essential elements behind creating new proteins and making DNA to build new cells, while the proteins you get directly from spelt can be broken down into their composite amino acids and then re-formed to be used in the body for nearly every important bodily process.
+The possibly high levels of phosphorus, combined with the impressive content of protein in spelt may make this cereal very important for the development and growth of new tissues, blood vessels, muscles, bones, and organs.
+Phosphorous is one of the essential elements required for creating new proteins and making DNA build new cells, while the proteins you get directly from spelt can be broken down into their composite amino acids and then re-formed to be used in the body for nearly every important bodily process.

-Immune System Health: Thiamin is known to significantly boost your immune system and stimulate the defensive mechanisms of the body, while also easing psychological stress and anxiety.
-Spelt is one of the few cereals that can boast a significant level of the B-family vitamin.
+Thiamin is known to significantly boost your immune system and stimulate the defensive mechanisms of the body, while also easing psychological stress and anxiety.
+Spelt is one of the few kinds of cereal that can boast significant levels of thiamin.

-Diabetes Control: Although simple sugars and carbohydrates are known to be dangerous for diabetics, the high fiber content in spelt can counteract those effects and help to regulate the release and breakdown of those simple sugars into glucose.
-By regulating the release of insulin and glucose in the body, it helps to manage diabetes for those who already suffer from the condition, or prevent more people from developing it.
+Although simple sugars and carbohydrates are known to be unsafe for diabetics, the high fiber content in spelt can prevent those effects and possibly help regulate the release and breakdown of simple sugars into glucose.
+By regulating the release of insulin and glucose in the body, it helps manage diabetes for those who already have it, or counter more people from developing it.

-A Final Word of Caution: Despite all of these healthy benefits, spelt does contain gluten, which is the allergen that is responsible for Celiac disease.
+Word of Caution: Despite all of these health benefits, spelt does contain gluten, which is the allergen that is responsible for the Celiac disease.
 Therefore, people suffering from this condition should choose other grain/wheat alternatives.